Browser Storage Component

 Setting Description

-Post Trigger
+Post

-Error Trigger
+Error

-Enter the Property ID of a component that you want to trigger on failure of the API call.
+Enter the Property ID of a component that you want to trigger on the failure of the API call.

-Set Bounce
+Set Debounce

 The number of milliseconds that pass before the module loads this component.
 This is useful if you have a large module and you load several components at the same time.

-NOTE 1,000 milliseconds = 1 second.
+1,000 milliseconds = 1 second.

 Adding a Browser Storage Component